 What happens during a PRP treatment?

 After an exam to determine if PRP is right for you, your health care provider draws a sample of your blood and separates it in a centrifuge.
 Then, they combine your platelets and plasma to create a serum that contains 5-10 times more platelets than a normal blood sample.

 When your serum is ready, your provider injects it into the damaged or injured part of your body.
 Depending on the location of your injury, they might use an X-ray to guide the needle to the correct location or provide a local anesthetic to keep you comfortable during your treatment.

-PRP may accelerate your cellular repair and regeneration process.
+PRP may accelerate your cellular repair process.
 However, your body needs time to heal.
 Everyone responds to PRP differently.
 You might notice an improvement in as little as two weeks, or it could take longer.
 Also, depending on your condition, you might need a series of PRP treatments to reach your desired results.

 Call Accelerated Medical, or make an appointment online today, to learn more about PRP and how it can fit into your multidisciplinary treatment plan.